-With the support of a prestigious outside consultant, the Supervisory Board performed an extensive self-assessment on the basis of an evaluation form tailored to the Company's specific circumstances in the 2022 financial year.
+The Supervisory Board again performed an extensive internal self-assessment on the basis of an evaluation form tailored to the Company's specific circumstances in the 2023 financial year.
 The Supervisory Board's assessment of the efficiency of its work, the work of its committees, and its internal structure was exceedingly positive; high-level improvement potential was identified only in partial aspects of the Supervisory Board's work.
 No material deficiencies were found.
 The Supervisory Board discussed the results of this self-assessment after it was completed.